0xbythesecond/MFA-Conditional-Access/README.md

 Click on "aaduser1" and observe that you also have the "Enforce" option.

-Note: Changing the user status from "Enabled" to "Enforced" impacts only legacy Azure AD integrated apps that don't support Azure MFA.
+Note: Changing the user status from "Enabled" to "Enforced" impacts only legacy Microsoft Entra ID integrated apps that don't support Azure MFA.
 Once the status changes to "Enforced," these apps require the use of app passwords.

 With the "aaduser1" entry selected, click "Manage user settings" and review the available options.